Back to species list

 Introduction

-A sparrow-sized passerine in the family Emberizidae with a distinctive crest.
-Males have black body plumage contrasting with rufous flight feathers on wings and tail, while females are dull olive-brown with dark brown streaks.
-Formerly placed in the monotypic genus Melophus due to its unique crest among buntings.
-The species has a wide but scattered distribution across Asia, inhabiting open and dry habitats across various altitudes.
-Populations in higher elevations of the Himalayas exhibit seasonal altitudinal movements and become more gregarious in winter.
+A sparrow-sized species in the family Emberizidae, formerly placed in the monotypic genus Melophus due to its unique crest among buntings.
+It has a wide but scattered distribution across Asia, inhabiting open and dry habitats over a range of altitudes.
+Populations in higher Himalayan elevations exhibit seasonal altitudinal movements, and the species becomes more gregarious in winter.

 Description

-Males possess a prominent crest, yellowish beak, and black body plumage contrasting sharply with rufous flight feathers on wings and tail.
-Females have a shorter crest, overall dull-olive brown coloration with dark brown streaks, cinnamon-fringed wing and tail feathers, and a grey beak.
-Non-breeding males appear buffish grey, while subadults show black tips to the rufous primary coverts.
-The species is considered monotypic, though peninsular Indian populations have been given the subspecies name subcristata without external morphological differentiation.
-Chromosome count is 40 pairs.
+Males possess a prominent crest, yellowish beak, and black body plumage that contrasts with rufous flight feathers on the wings and tail.
+Females are shorter-crested with overall dull-olive brown coloration, dark brown streaks, and cinnamon-fringed wing and tail feathers; they have a grey beak.
+Non-breeding males appear buffish grey, while subadults display black tips on their rufous primary coverts.
+The species has 40 pairs of chromosomes.

 Identification